2023 Most Popular Civil Engineering Doctor's Degree Schools in Massachusetts

 Women make up 50% of the civil eng majors at the school.

 Out of the 6 schools in Massachusetts that were part of this year’s ranking, Northeastern University landed the # 2 spot on the list.
-Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.

 Women make up 29% of the civil eng majors at the school.